I have no easy means to check or update so please confirm through sources given below. Reduced local bus service is in operation.

 There is no direct route by train.
 Travel by IC train from Porto

 Campanhã to Entroncamento and change there.
 Shortest journey time

-is 5 hours 4 minutes, most other journeys around 6 hours.
+is 5 hours 18 minutes, other journeys around 6 hours.
 That does

-compare badly with the coach (bus) times which take a more
+compare badly with the coach (bus) services which take a more

-There is a direct metro connection between Porto Airport and
+There is a metro connection between Porto Airport and Campanhã

-walk from the Bolhão metro station and is served by numerous city
+station) and is served by numerous city bus routes.

 The old city and some of the University campus is on top of a

 tall hill.
 The railway and bus stations are 1.5km away down in

 valley below.
 It is a VERY steep hill.